CraftAcademy/library-challenge/README.md

 *********************************************************************
 ```
+- The Library must be accessed by performing the following commands in your Terminal:
+- Call on pry or irb
+- Load the file Reader.rb by doing the following -> load 'lib/reader.rb'
+- Follow the prompts on screen to access the Library

 Welcome to the Library.
 What would you like to do today?

 -To call a Librarian, enter LibrarianName = Librarian.new!